Free API Change Review

 Sharing the URL with teammates

-You can also share a single change.
+Inside the review page you can also share a single change.
 Each change in the review has a Copy link to this change button that copies a link opening the review scrolled straight to that change, so you can point a teammate at one specific change instead of the whole diff.
 The decryption key is preserved in the link, so it opens just like the full review URL.

 From a GitHub Action review link